Buying a 12V Portable Fridge – A Beginners Guide (Part 1)

 Also worth consideration…

-• Check the height of the internal compartments, if you are likely to be carrying tall bottles;
+• Internal height – check the height of the internal compartments, if you are likely to be carrying tall bottles;

 • Multiple compartments – usually available on medium and large models;

-• Some Brass Monkey fridges have wheels and a handle, which are useful accessories when moving larger fridges.
+• Portability – Can you easily lift the fridge and move it?
+Some Brass Monkey fridges have wheels and a handle, which are useful accessories when moving larger fridges.

 In the Zone